microsoft/Reactors/workshop-resources/emerging-tech/Blockchain_2/creating_decentralized_apps/create-a-crypto-game-item.md

 };
 ```

 **Create ./app/src/TokenMetadata.js -** this file implements the meta-data functionality which prints out the **account id of the Administrator**, the **Owner of a token**.
-They are more meta-data functionality that can be implemented as well, but for this example, we are keeping it simple.
+There are more meta-data functionality that can be implemented as well, but for this example, we are keeping it simple.

 ```javascript
 import React, { useState } from "react";